With the increasing popularity of cryptocurrency, so has the demand for trading platforms for this new asset class.

 Additional proof of Kraken’s security robustness is the number of bug bounties rewarded.
-Bug bounties are common security programmes that encourage researchers to report any system vulnerabilities they may find.
+Bug bounties are common security programs that encourage researchers to report any system vulnerabilities they may find.
 According to Kraken, only one bug bounty has been paid out so far, meaning only one major vulnerability has been discovered with the Kraken system.

 Here’s how the exchange approaches the safety and security of its systems and customers’ assets:

 - 95% of assets under custody are kept offline in air-gapped cold storage facilities across geographically distributed locations.